-The City shall continue to coordinate with the MDT DTPW to construct transit intermodal intermodal facilities to serve transportation uses that support the future exclusive transit lanes identified in the 2015 Transportation Master Plan at intercept locations entering the City and shown in the map entitled "Miami Beach Transit Corridors and Transit Intermodal Facilities".
-The City shall develop transfer centers and stops to ensure that longer distance travel, not readily accessible by foot or bicycle, are accommodated to provide enhanced mobility between the City of Miami Beach, Downtown Miami and beyond, which shall include the South Beach Local and Miami-Dade Transit buses, and other means of transportation that may be available in the future; and the intermodal transit centers to be located in North Beach and South Beach.
+The City shall continue to coordinate with the MDT_DTPW to construct transit intermodal facilities to serve transportation uses that support the future exclusive transit lanes identified in the 2015 Transportation Master Plan for BRT or Light Rail/Modern Streetsar Rapid Transit Systems at intercept locations entering the City and shown in the map entitled "Miami Beach Transit Corridors and Transit Intermodal Facilities".
+The City shall develop transfer centers and stops to ensure that longer distance travel, not readily accessible by foot or bicycle, are accommodated to provide enhanced mobility between the City of Miami Beach.
+Downtown Miami and beyond, which shall include the South Beach Local and Miami Dade Transit buses, and other means of transportation that may be available in the future; and the intermodal transit centers to be located in North Beach and South Beach.